ibm-cloud-docs/cephaas/host_create.md

 2. Click **Create host**.
 3. Enter a unique **Host name** and enter the host identifier **Host NQN**.

     Host name must be unique in the entire service instance.
-For example, if you create two hosts that are in the same service instance, and have the same name, an error "Host name already exists" is displayed.
+For example, if you create two hosts that are in the same service instance, and have the same name, an error <q>Host name already exists</q> is displayed.

 4. Click **Next**.
 5. [Optional] Select one or more volumes to map them to the host.